Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Related Work

 In image processing, the combination of CNN and frequency domain information has been widely applied in tasks such as image restoration, super-resolution, and semantic segmentation.
 W-Unet~\cite{Zhao} replaces down-sampling operations with DWT to reduce the impact of image noise while avoiding information loss.
 FFT-ReLU ~\cite{Mao_Liu_Liu_Li_Shen_Wang_2023} performs image deblurring tasks in the frequency domain based on fast Fourier transform.
 ARFFT~\cite{Zhu} proposes a spatial-frequency fusion block to enhance the representation capability of Transformers and extend the receptive field across the entire image.
-XNet~\cite{XNet} utilizes wavelet transforms to transfer visual information to the frequency domain, leveraging high- and low-frequency information to design a framework supporting both fully supervised and semi-supervised tasks.
+XNet~\cite{XNet} utilizes high- and low-frequency information to design a framework supporting both fully supervised and semi-supervised tasks.

 Given the characteristics of RS images, such as high resolution and susceptibility to spectral variations caused by seasonal changes, using only frequency domain features often results in the loss of critical spatial information.
-Therefore, in this paper, we propose a novel architecture that models multimodal features in the frequency domain, effectively balancing the advantages of visual features, textual features, and frequency domain features, achieving promising results.
+Therefore, in this paper, we model multimodal features in the frequency domain, effectively balancing the advantages of visual features, textual features, and frequency domain features, achieving promising results.